Create colorful contour maps with custom levels, colors, and a color scale!

 Create post maps independent of other maps on the page, or combined with other map layers.
 For each posted point, specify the symbol and label type, size, and angle.
 Also create classed post maps that identify different ranges of data by automatically assigning a different symbol or color to each data range.
 Post your sample locations, well locations, or original data point locations on a contour map to show the distribution of data points on the map, and to demonstrate the accuracy of the gridding methods you use.

-Post Map Features
+Watershed Map Features

 • Adjust the layer opacity